A Leray-Serre spectral sequence for Lagrangian Floer theory: Leray-Serre for Floer Cohomology

-Let $0< \rho\leq \infty$ be the energy quantization constant for $(B,L_B,K\omega)$.
-The filtration $\mathcal{F}_q^k CF(L)$ with step size $0< \lambda <\rho$ gives rise to a spectral sequence $\E_s$, whose convergence is the subject of Theorem \ref{main theorem}.
-In order to compute the second page of said spectral sequence, we introduce some notions.
+Note that $\delta$ preserves this filtration by non-negativity of energy in $B$ and the fact that $\val{mc}\geq 0$.
+Thus the filtration gives rise to a spectral sequence $\E_s$ whose convergence is the subject of Theorem \ref{main theorem}.
+In order to compute the second page of said spectral sequence, we introduce some notions in the next subsection.